isomerpages/aic-yearbook/_supporting-healthier-sg/Supporting Seniors.md

 description: ""
 ---
 # Supporting seniors
-**Healthier SG is a national initiative to help Singaporeans take steps towards better health and quality of life.
-With Healthier SG, all Singaporeans will have a family clinic to guide them to staying healthy, a customised Health Plan to support them in their health goals, and access to community programmes to help them stay active.
-To support seniors in this journey, we are building an ecosystem of support for them.**
+**Launched on 5 July after more than a year of preparation, Healthier SG is a national initiative to help Singaporeans take steps towards better health and quality of life.
+With Healthier SG, all Singaporeans will have a family doctor to guide them, a customised Health Plan to support their goals, and access to community programmes to stay active.
+To help seniors on their preventive healthcare journey, AIC is building an ecosystem of care and support for them at the community and sector levels.**

 ## Engaging seniors on Healthier SG
 In support of Ministry of Health’s (MOH) efforts to gather feedback on planned Healthier SG reforms, we conducted 28 interviews with elderly residents in April and May of 2022.
-Known as the ‘Healthier SG - Resident Engagement’, the project yielded valuable insights that informed the Healthier SG White Paper, which will help guide future MOH policies and plans.
+Known as the ‘Healthier SG - Resident Engagement’, the project yielded valuable insights that informed the Healthier SG White Paper, to help guide future policies and plans.

 ![](/images/aic_supporting-seniors_03.png)

 ## Surveying sentiment
 We initiated a collaboration between MOH and the Singapore Management University’s Centre for Research on Successful Ageing, to understand seniors' receptivity towards the Healthier SG initiative.

 ![](/images/aic_surveying-sentiment_03.png)